Home » Days » International » Countdown to International Day Of Zero Waste? (2026)

 • Educational programs to teach children about sustainability.

-• Collaboration with businesses to promote sustainable products.
+• Partnerships with businesses that promote environmentally responsible products.

 Getting Involved